-Table 7 shows the results of Model 4a which includes parental schooling and training as cumulated durations of educational activities instead of categorical educational levels.
-These durations are computed based on mean durations per educational level that have been tested empirically for Germany (see e.g., Helberger, 1988).
-Other empirical applications can be found in Black et al. (2005) and Plug (2004).
+Table 7 shows the results of Model 4a.
+These durations are computed based on mean durations per educational level that have been tested empirically for Germany (cf. Helberger, 1988).
+Other empirical applications can be found in Black/Devereux/Salvanes (2005) and Plug (2004).

 Similar to the results from Model 4, more parental schooling is related to a smaller probability of non-participation and more parental training leads to a higher number of training events.
-Contrary to both the previous results and the intergenerational persistence hypothesis, the cumulated training duration is weakly associated with higher probability of non-participation in training.
-This could be interpreted as an inversely U-shaped relationship between parental training duration and non-participation in on-the-job training.
-Alternatively, it could be due to the fact that the variable representing parental cumulated training duration only has five different values.
-The influence of this variable thus can hardly be interpreted as linear.
-The Wald-test on the overall relevance of the family background, nevertheless, still corroborates the intergenerational persistence hypothesis.
+Contrary to both the previous results and the intergenerational persistence hypothesis, the cumulated training duration is weakly associated with higher probability of non-participation

-Table 7: Determinants of non-participation in training and of the number of courses respectively, comparing different measures of family background, zero-inflated negative binomial regression, Probit inflation
+Table 7: Determinants of non-participation in training and of the number of courses respectively, comparing different measures of parental education, zero-inflated negative binomial regression, Probit inflation